goncalor/SLAE64/1/readme.markdown

 Which did you pick?
 Picking the wrong one would result in a trivial authentication bypass ;) Answer below.

 To compare the passwords you could write a loop.
-Instead, I chose to leverage the `repz` instruction combined with `cmpsb`. `repz` repeats an instruction while RCX is not zero and ZF is set, decrementing RCX after each repetition; while `cmpsb` compares the byte at the address in RSI with the one at the address of RDI, updates the flags register and increments/decrements RSI and RDI according to the direction flag (DF).
+Instead, I chose to leverage the `repz` instruction combined with `cmpsb`. `repz` repeats an instruction while RCX is not zero and ZF is set, decrementing RCX after each repetition; while `cmpsb` compares the byte at the address in RSI with the one at the address in RDI, updates the flags register and increments/decrements RSI and RDI according to the direction flag (DF).

 The result is that `repz` will stop repeating when the length to compare (in RCX) reaches 0 or a byte of the passwords does not match.
 To know which happened we can check the ZF flag: if it's not set it means `repz` ended because of a non-matching byte and the password is wrong.
 In that case we call `exit`.
 Otherwise the password is correct and we spawn the shell.